 NJA Academy Standards Committee

-We meet together as a full governing body every half-term as the Academy Standards Committee (ASC) to discuss various aspects of the school’s management and organisation.
+We meet together, each term, as the Academy Standards Committee (ASC) (Governing Body), to discuss various aspects of the school’s management and organisation.
 From time to time, the ASC also establishes working groups to review and develop specific aspects of school policy.
-Each governor undertakes a specific area of responsibility related to a particular area of interest such as safeguarding, pupil progress, attendance and welfare, and aspect of the curriculum.
+Each Governor undertakes a specific area of responsibility related to a particular area of interest such as safeguarding, SEND, curriculum, pupil progress, attendance etc.

 Our school motto is “Together We Learn”.
 This is about everyone – parents, staff, governors and the wider school community – working in partnership to ensure that every child can succeed and reach their full potential.
 To achieve this, and to carry out our role as governors effectively, we need to know what issues are important to you (so we remain responsive) and ensure that you know what issues the governors are discussing (so that we remain accountable).

 Please visit the Trust website for key documentation, including the scheme of delegation and articles of association – click here

 For more information about the governance of the Waterton Academy Trust, visit: www.watertonacademytrust.org/governance-info